Luka-Babetzki/active-directory-and-user-management/README.md

 - File and Storage Services (for Network Shares)
 - PowerShell

->**Lab Environment:** See my IT homelab setup documentation for virtualisation platform and base configuration details.
+>**Lab Environment:** See my <a href="https://github.com/Luka-Babetzki/IT-home-lab">IT homelab setup documentation<a/> for virtualisation platform and base configuration details.

 ## Architecture
 ...